dSPACE-IAC/dSPACE-IAC-sut-te-bridge/ReadMe.md

 The simphera version contains the compiled sut-te-bridge node and an entrypoint for automatic startup of that node.
 The simphera version is also recommended to be used for local testing, when working on the SUT code to check whether the system is capable to run with automatic startup procedure used in the cloud.
 The foxglove version contains the foxglove-bridge application and an entrypoint to start the corresponding node.

+### Dockerfile_Sensor_Bridge
+There are two versions: sensor-bridge_dev and sensor-bridge_simphera.

 ### runtime_scripts
-This directory contains some scripts, which should make the work with the dev version of the bridge easier.
+This directory contains some scripts, which should make the work with the dev version of the bridges easier.

 ### ros_ws_aux
 This auxilary ros workspace should contain all ros packages, that are required by simphera and foxglove bridge versions.
 Currently this contains all custom message definitions used in the system.
 If you want to make your custom messages available in foxglove, the easiest way would be to add your definitions to this auxilary workspace and rebuild the foxglove bridge.
 There is no need to add your custom messages to the repository, if they should only be available in foxglove.
 If they should also be used by the simphera bridge please push them and create a pull request.

 ### ros2_bridge_ws
-This ros workspace contains the main source code of the sut-te-bridge package.
+This ros workspace contains the main source code of the sut-te-bridge and sensor-bridge package.
 If you want to understand how the connection to the simulator is implemented and which ros topics are published and subscribed, have a look here.

 ## How to
 The following instructions assume an execution in a Linux environment, either on a Linux host system or in WSL.
 This means that all given commands and scripts are written for Linux.
 However the execution also works for Windows and Mac, you just need to adapt the commands and scripts slightly for your preferred OS.

 ### Execute
+Example workflow for sut-te-bridge:
 1. Start Docker Desktop
 2. Navigate into the folder, where the Docker compose is located.
 3. Open a terminal and execute `docker compose -f docker-compose_sut_te_bridge_foxglove.yml up`